Plants for Fireflies

 Mating habitat (diverse canopy heights).
 Places for her to lay eggs.

 - Provide habitat for larvae –

-Plants that build soil/leaf litter, places to find food (snails, worms, slugs, soft-bodied insects), trap moisture.
+Plants that builds soil/leaf litter, places to find food (snails, worms, slugs, soft-bodied insects), trap moisture in the soil.

 These are plants that are described as facultative wetland plants, which are plants that occur in riparian areas but do well in wet and non-wet habitats.
 These are good plants to consider if you are planting for fireflies in areas that need to be restored or if you are starting from scratch to encourage fireflies to land.